webonyx/graphql-php/docs/data-fetching.md

 }
 ```

-We need Schema that can fulfill it.
-On the very top level Schema contains Query type:
+We need a Schema that can fulfill it.
+On the very top level the Schema contains Query type:

 ```php
 $queryType = new ObjectType([